NMU Technology Program

 Northern Michigan University refers to its award-winning, campus-wide technology program as the Teaching, Learning and Communication Initiative, or TLC.

 Northern Michigan University's vision for education in the 21st century is a learning environment that embraces technology to enhance student access, promote the development of independent learners and encourage greater student-faculty communication and collaboration.
 To help achieve this vision, the university provides a technology package that ensures students and faculty have a standard set of tools (hardware and software) that meet a majority of their computing and telecommunications needs, promotes communication and enables quality support.
-NMU was the first public university in Michigan to pursue the idea of a "laptop" campus.
+NMU was the first public university in Michigan to pursue the idea of a "mobile" campus.

-At the start of each fall semester, full-time NMU undergraduate and graduate students are supplied with a notebook computer loaded with a standard set of applications and access to the campus network.
+At the start of each fall semester, full-time NMU undergraduate and graduate students are supplied with a mobile device loaded with a standard set of applications and access to the campus network.
 A WiFi network blankets the NMU campus allowing students, faculty and staff 24-hour access to the campus network and the Internet.
 Guest access is also provided to campus visitors through an additional WiFi network allowing basic e-mail and web services.

 Students, faculty and staff living in the City of Marquette and several neighboring cities also have access to the NMU's nationally recognized WiMAX network.
 This network employs next-generation (4G) wireless technology that provides connectivity outside the range of the NMU WiFi network.
 More information about NMU's WiMAX network, coverage maps and how to connect to the network can be found on the NMU WiMAX page.

-NMU's technology program is supported by a help desk and walk-in service center to handle computer maintenance issues.
+NMU's technology program is supported by a help desk and walk-in service center to handle mobile device maintenance issues.
 Although electronic documents are encouraged, networked printers are installed in various campus locations for hard copy documents.
 In addition, for those students living outside of the university's wireless networks, NMU has a total of 24 lines for off-campus dial-up connectivity.

 Cost to Students